Continuous environmental monitoring is key in Annex 1

-As the European Pharma industry accepts the GMP Annex 1 draft revision, it is clear that continuous environmental monitoring (EM) is going to become increasingly important.
+As the European Pharma industry accepts the new EU GMP Annex 1, it is clear that continuous environmental monitoring (EM) has become increasingly important.

 EM is already considered critical to all aseptic environments where the sterility of the manufactured products is paramount to quality and safety.
-But the proposed Annex 1 goes further, to call for continuous EM within these aseptic facilities.
+But the new Annex 1 goes further, calling for continuous EM within these aseptic facilities.
 Why?
 The short answer is, it is simply the best way to reduce risk.

-The industries most affected by the draft revision are the pharmaceutical industry and associated healthcare industries, as well as advance therapy medicinal products (ATMP's) and specialist food industries.
+The industries most affected by the latest revision are the pharmaceutical industry and associated healthcare industries, as well as advance therapy medicinal products (ATMP's) and specialist food industries.
 In these particular sectors, the requirements for manufacture are extremely stringent; for the obvious reason that these sectors carry the most potential risk to the public should contamination occur.

 Why continuous EM monitoring is your best line of defence

 Contamination can carry serious consequences for both the business and the public, as recent high-profile cases confirm.
 Even if a contamination is contained, it can still cause damage to the manufacturer in lost revenue and dented reputation.
-The more stringent standards on the horizon call for a stricter environmental monitoring protocol.
-And that means rethinking your best line of defence in advance.
+The more stringent standards call for a stricter environmental monitoring protocol.
+And that means rethinking your best line of defence.

-Currently, the degree to which you monitor your facility environment, or the frequency with which you monitor for microbiological particulates, is up to you - with guidance regarding the areas grade A through to D. The alert and action levels implemented in your facility are based on your products and the intended use of your aseptic facility and the spectrum for action is very broad.
-However, it has already been strongly suggested that you should employ a well-developed EM program that will ensure safety standards are met.
+Previously, the degree to which you monitor your facility environment, or the frequency with which you monitor for microbiological particulates, is up to you - with guidance regarding the areas grade A through to D. The alert and action levels implemented in your facility are based on your products and the intended use of your aseptic facility and the spectrum for action is very broad.
+However, with the new Annex 1 now published, you need to employ a well-developed EM program that will ensure safety standards are met, to ensure compliance by 25th August 2023.